yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-security/managed-authentication.md

 Note that after federated authentication is enabled, only Admin users can sign in using email-based login.

-Currently only the Microsoft Entra ID IdP and the OIDC protocol are supported.
+Currently only the Microsoft Entra ID and Ping IdPs and the OIDC protocol are supported.

 ### Prerequisites